 Mountainlands is situated three hours from Johannesburg, two hours from Maputo, one hour from Swaziland and the Kruger National Park, half an hour from Nelspruit and its international airport and only, ten minutes outside the historic town of Barberton.
 This is wild Africa at its most romantic – and it’s most accessible.

 The land was first reserved for conservation in 1985 and finally consolidated into what is today know as Mountainlands Nature Reserve when the perimeter was game fenced in 2000.
 It is named after the Barberton Mountain Land, as the area is know to geologists.
-Mountainlands is at the core of a new World Heritage Site, as it is central to the Archaean Greenstone Belt in which some of the oldest preserved rocks and earliest life forms on Earth are found.
+Mountainlands Nature Reserve is at the core of the new Barberton Makhonjwa Mountains World Heritage Site, as it is central to the Archaean Greenstone Belt in which some of the oldest preserved rocks and earliest life forms on Earth are found.
 This region has emerged as an internationally renowned study terrain of the early history of Earth and the basket of natural attractions offers many lessons to mankind.
 Above all, Mountainlands is a vast open-air museum to the combination of natural treasures of more than 3.5 billion years of Earth’s history, little researched archaeological sites dating from the early Stone Age and a unique plant and animal diversity.

 For more than a hundred years this unique area was the domain of lone pioneers, and has remained unspoiled by large-scale cultivation.
 Lushly vegetated and well-watered, these beautiful hills are threaded through with narrow mule paths, the legacy of those single-minded old gold-hunters and transport riders.
 Today the unique game reserve secures this area for generations to come.
 Mountainlands is one of the most beautiful wilderness reserves, and is uniquely accessible by air or road from all major centres.
 Breath taking landscapes, undulating grasslands, dramatic cliffs and gorges, pristine savanna, bushveld, riverine and montane forests, all intersected by gin-clear perennial streams, are yours to discover as the old explorers did in this magnificent eastern corner of South Africa.